maths/moodle-qtype_stack/doc/en/Proof/Proof_CAS_library.md

 STACK provides libraries to represent and manage lines of a text-based proof in a tree structure.
 This page is reference documentation for these CAS libraries.
 For examples of how to use these see the topics page on using [Parson's problems](../Topics/Parsons.md).

+To use these functions you have to [load an optional library](../Authoring/Inclusions.md) into each question.

+E.g. `stack_include_contrib("prooflib.mac")` will include the library published in the master branch on github, which will be at or just ahead of an official release.

 ## Proof construction functions, and their manipulation

 Proofs are represented as "proof construction functions" with arguments.
 For example, an if and only if proof would be represented as `proof_iff(A,B)`, where both `A` and `B` are sub-proofs.
 Proof construction functions don't typically modify their arguments, but some proof construction functions have simplification properties.
 For example `proof_iff(A,B)` is normally equivalent to `proof_iff(B,A)`.